crashtestbrandt/AIDD/README.md

 ## Concepts

+### Issue Types

+These align with Scrum/Agile usage: Epics group Stories, Stories decompose into Tasks.
+The twist is AI-driven “per-prompt” tasks.

 * **Feature Epic**
   A production-ready feature composed of multiple stories.
 Anchors architecture, ADRs, and traceability.
 Lives across multiple sprints if needed.